rainyrubyzhou/HMMPolish/readme.md

 **HMMPolish** uses **Sequence Alignment Graph** to represent multiple sequences and utilizes **Profile Hidden Markov Models** (pHMMs) to polish coding regions of target RNA virus.
+ Users are welcome to read our published paper at Briefings in Bioinformatics [here](https://doi.org/10.1093/bib/bbad264) and try our tool as guided below.

 HMMPolish requires the following as input:
 + Reads file for graph construction.
-+ Seed sequence file for graph construction (Can be either draft assembly from aseembly tools including Canu/Shasta/Flye etc, or the raw sequence).
++ Seed sequence file for graph construction (Can be either draft assembly from assembly tools including Canu/Shasta/Flye etc, or the raw sequence).
 + pHMMs of targeted protein family/domain.